jusqua/visiongl/README.md

 - demobenchmark_clnd: To run this example, please compile VisionGL with OpenCL support.
 - demobin: Examples of operations on binary images (1bpp).
 To run this example, please compile VisionGL with OpenCL support.

+## Contributing

+> [!CAUTION]
+> This section is a work in progress and may contain incorrect or missing information.

+The wrapper functions are generated in C++ from the shader code.
+Shader codes written in CUDA or GLSL must contain three types of directives in comments:
+1. Documentation comment: a multiple line comment between `/** <doc comment> */`.
+This comment is copied ipsis literis to the output files.
+2. Declaration comment: a single line comment describing the parameter list of the wrapper function.
+The list has variable name, type, and, when it is an image, semantics indicating if it is an input or output image.
+3. Attribution comment: single line comments associating variables in C++ to its counterparts in GLSL or CUDA.

 ## References